kalinchernev/eubfr-proxy-enrichment-service/README.md

 ### Tips and tricks

-Local service could be used by the outside world by applications such as [ngrok](https://ngrok.com/).
+- Local service could be used by the outside world by applications such as [ngrok](https://ngrok.com/).
+- For faster iterations on making requests to a given service use `exampleRequest.js`.
+In actual handler, make sure to return callback with an error to signal to AWS Lambda to fail correctly. (i.e. ending up in a dead letter queue)